 This is a summary of today’s post.

-- Also, please check out the new photos posted in “Weekly Garden Photos” (button on right), for some bright new images of the spring garden in the gorgeous garden month of June.
+- Also, please check out the photos posted under the button on the right, “Weekly Garden Photos”, for some new and beautiful pictures of what is going on in the busy garden.

 ◊ ◊ ◊ ◊ ◊

 The many successes we have in life, both big and small, help us establish self-esteem and give our lives pleasure and, sometimes, meaning.
 Gardeners get to experience many successes (failures too, of course), but mostly our gardening successes are on the order of small triumphs.
 But one day, I had such a big gardening success that the police actually showed up to put a stop to it.

 I had weeded the sidewalk on the corner where the Russian sage was standing up nice and tall, which I thought looked very fresh and fine.
 Then the police showed up and, much to my surprise, complained that our handsome and thriving Russian sages were too tall in that spot and were, in fact, a traffic hazard on the corner because people couldn’t see oncoming traffic over them.
 The upshot of this visitation is that they have to be moved, by order of the local constabulary.
 Honestly, everyone is a garden critic in this town, but I have never had a visit by the forces of horticultural law and order before.
 So it looks like they will have to go to the oval bed this weekend, and some more irises will go to the corner in their stead.
 It would be absurd and annoying to get arrested for growing plants too well.